 You can also extend the trip by taking the Måsøy express boat (Måsøyekspressen) to the Rolvsøy (Gunnarnes quay), Ingøya or Måsøya islands.
 It is definitely worth the trip.
 If you want to go to Måsøya, you have to telephone 480 23 948 and let them know that you are taking the boat to Måsøy or that you need to be picked up there.

-The coastal settlement at Havøysund marks the end of the Scenic Route and is a beautiful area with wild and dramatic scenery.
-A mere half-hour walk from Havøysund can take you to the island's highest point, Havøygavlen, with views towards the Arctic Ocean, Rolvsøya and Ingøya.
-On your way up you will pass the windmill park which was established here in 2002.
-Storvika is also an easy hike from Havøysund, taking you out to cliffs and skerries in the weather-beaten landscape on the southwestern part of the Havøya island.
+A half-hour walk from Havøysund can take you to the island's highest point, Havøygavlen, with views towards the Arctic Ocean and nearby islands.
+A hike to Storvika is also an easy walk from Havøysund, taking you out to cliffs and skerries in the weather-beaten landscape on the southwestern part of Havøya.
 In the northeast of the island you will find the historic Russehula cave.
-The truly adventurous should take a boat from Havøysund to Ingøya and explore the mountains there.

 The 18 Norwegian Scenic Routes

 Norwegian Scenic Routes are roads that run through unique Norwegian nature.
 Along the roads you will find artworks, viewpoints and rest areas with innovative architecture in beautiful landscapes.